hsatcher/staticjson/README.md

 # staticjson
-Just a json file to be put on a static site for testing s
+Just a json file to be put on a static site for testing